hakimnazry24/i-clinic-enhanced/README.md

 # **FEATURES & FUNCTIONALITIES**

-The CampusCare web application for the IIUM Clinic is designed to enhance the clinic's operations by integrating several key modules.
+The i-Clinic web application for the IIUM Clinic is designed to enhance the clinic's operations by integrating several key modules.
 Each module focuses on specific aspects of clinic management, providing a comprehensive and user-friendly system.
 Below is a detailed description of the features and functionalities of each module:

 **Booking Appointment System** (Alifah)